Educational Leadership Master's Program

 - What are the major requirements of the program?

-15 for the spring semester and April 1 for the fall semester.
+November 15 for the spring semester and April 1 for the fall

 Up to nine credits of relevant coursework may be transferred into

-Graduate College.
-Courses must be completed within five years and
+the Graduate College.
+Courses must be completed within five years

-related to the overall goals of the Leadership Program.
-This includes
+and related to the overall goals of the Leadership Program.
+This

-courses taken prior to admission in the Leadership Program either at
+includes courses taken prior to admission in the Leadership

-per semester), completing their core courses and electives within two
+courses per semester), completing their core courses and electives

 The maximum number of years to complete the MEd is five years.